OneMoreSummer/academic-kickstart/content/post/how-goldilocks-beats-david-goliath-a-look-at-the-underdog-effect-in-english-cricket/index.md

 ![](bowling-half-year-effects.png)

-H2 perform better in 3 of the 6 format/role combinations.
+H2 perform better in  only 3 of the 6 format/role combinations.
 H2 are better at Test batting & bowling and ODI bowling.
 H1 are better at ODI batting and T20I batting & bowling.
 These effects are mostly due to variable effects from Q1 and Q4.
 Q2 & Q3 are far more similar to each other and consistent across the study.

 There is a noticeable linear relationship between Half Year and Format.
 H1 perform better the shorter the format and H2 perform better the longer the format.